dhis2-chap/minimalist_example_r/README.md

 ```
 The commands then calls the Rscripts train.r and predict.r and the code under the definition of the `train` and `predict` functions ensures they are called and with the correct arguments.
 If these parts are missing the code will fail when run through Chap, but could still work locally through `isolated_run`.
 Chap relies on renv to run models defined in  R, you thus need renv installed to run your model successfully through Chap (`install::packages('renv')`.
 Please see the chap-core documentation for help in succeeding with this.
-After you have installed chap-core ([installation instructions](https://dhis2-chap.github.io/chap-core/chap-cli/chap-core-cli-setup.html)), it should be possible to run the minimalist model through Chap as follows (remember to replace '/path/to/your/model/directory' with your local path):
+After you have installed chap-core ([installation instructions](https://dhis2-chap.github.io/chap-core/chap-cli/chap-core-cli-setup.html)), it should be possible to run the minimalist model through Chap as follows (remember to replace '/path/to/your/model/directory' with your local path, for example ...users/name/minimalist_example_r/):
 ```
 chap evaluate --model-name /path/to/your/model/directory --dataset-name ISIMIP_dengue_harmonized --dataset-country brazil --report-filename report.pdf
 ```

+## renv
+The renv framework is set up, but there are currently no packages being used.
+However, if you expand on the example code to make your own model it is easy and reproducible to add the packages with the renv framework.
+See [here](https://rstudio.github.io/renv/articles/renv.html) for an introduction to renv and the useful functions.